Urethritis. Symptoms of urethritis and the main characteristic signs Urethritis causes symptoms treatment

 • the presence of urolithiasis.

-Chronic urethritis in men rarely occurs when the following conditions appear:
+Chronic urethritis in men occurs rarely when the following conditions occur:

 • untreated acute urethritis;